marmelab/react-admin/docs/FileInput.md

 - 'Drop a file to upload, or click to select it.' for single file inputs
 - 'Drop some files to upload, or click to select one.' for [multiple file inputs](#multiple)

-You can customize these labels using the followinf translation keys:
+You can customize these labels using the following translation keys:

 - `ra.input.file.upload_single`
 - `ra.input.file.upload_several`